Municipal Separate Storm Sewer System:

-The purpose of this web page is to help foster public awareness regarding Swatara Township’s implementation of the Municipal ‘separate Storm Sewer System (MS4) as part of the Federal Phase II Stormwater Management Program.
+The purpose of this page is to help foster public awareness regarding Swatara Township’s implementation of the Municipal ‘Separate Storm Sewer System (MS4)' as part of the Federal Phase II Stormwater Management Program.

 In 2003, Swatara Township became a Small Municipal Separate Storm Sewer System (MS4) under the Pennsylvania Department of Environmental Protection’s (DEP) National Pollutant Discharge Elimination System (NPDES) General Permit regulations.

 These state regulations enabled Swatara Township to establish its own Stormwater Management Program.
 This program adopted the DEP-approved Act 167 plan, which adopted DEP’s protocols.

 The DEP’s protocols provide our township with suitable guidelines to design a local program that address the DEP’s six Best Management Practices (or BMP’s), which are also known as “control measures.”
 These six BMP’s are designed to reduce the discharge of pollutants from MS4s, to the maximum extend practicable, to protect water quality, and to satisfy the appropriate requirements of the federal Clean Water Act.
 The federal regulations provide flexibility within these six categories of BMP’s.
 The six BMP categories are:

 - Illicit Discharge Detection & Elimination Control Measure.